greytyler/greytyler/README.md

 🏔.
 Tech blogs and podcasts<br>
 💻.
 Experimenting with new technologies<br>
 📔.
-Sports, fitness, personal development
+Sports, fitness, personal development and

 ---